FinnStokes/Snake-Zombie-City/README.md

 and being hit by the infected lose you points, so watch out!
 You need to work as a team to do well, but you each have an individual score.

-Controls:
+### Controls
 P1: WASD + E to shoot
 P2: UHJK + I to shoot
 P3: Arrows + Shift to shoot
 P4: Numpad 8456 + Numpad 9 to shoot